 The ones who benefit the most are students who are not close to a dyslexia practitioner or specialist and struggling readers that don't get the support they need from their school systems.
 I feel that we will have even more students like this in the summer.

 Here are the top benefits that students receive from online teaching:

 Accessibility: Depending on where a student lives, they may not have access to a qualified teacher.
 This could be due to a lack of services in their area.
 Fortunately, teachers can now ZOOM right into the student's living room and provide support services.
-I've met families that drive their child three hours to a specialist, and now they have services brought to them!
+I've met families that drive their children three hours to a specialist, and now they have services brought to them!
 Happy families, students, and teachers! 😊

-Further Support: Traditional tutoring is usually planned during the hours of 3-7 pm.
+Further Support: Traditional tutoring is usually planned during 3-7 pm.
 Those can be stressful hours.
 Either the students have just gotten home from school, it's right before or after dinner, or it's just been a long day for the children.
 If we can reach them during other times of the day or on different days, like early in the morning, they are more likely to be rested and more capable of acquiring the concepts and skills we are trying to teach them.

 Flexibility: How many times have you heard a student wish they could participate in extracurricular activities or go on a play date with friends, but they have tutoring?
 Online teaching provides a more flexible schedule and gives back these moments to these children.
 When you teach privately, you are in control of the learning hours.

-I hope this email helps you see how important online teaching and tutoring is for students.
+I hope this email helps you see how important online teaching and tutoring are for students.
 I would love for you to share a positive side you've seen with your students or experienced yourself with online teaching.
 Comment and share below.
 Or, reach out to me if you need help with any aspect of online teaching.

 Have a great week!